 The term warbirds generally refers to ex-military, replica and historic aircraft.
 These are registered with CASA on the civil aircraft register.
-CASA issues pilot licences and, in conjunction with the Australian Warbird Association Ltd (AWAL), oversees the maintenance of warbirds.
+CASA still issues pilot licences, however an approved self-administering organisation oversees the airworthiness of warbirds.

 Limited category aircraft operational requirements

 - under a manual produced by an organisation approved to administer the operations of limited category aircraft engaged in special purpose operations.
-Subregulation 21.189(3) Civil Aviation Safety Regulations 1998 sets out these special purpose operations
+CASR subregulation 21.189(3) sets out these special purpose operations

 - with CASA approval for the aircraft to operate other than under a manual produced by an approved organisation.

 A self-administering organisation is responsible for administering the airworthiness of limited category aircraft and the oversight of adventure flight operators in limited category aircraft.

 Find out more about the new rules for limited category aircraft.

 Find out more about being an informed participant in sport aviation.